dita-ot/docs/reference/markdown/Common-syntax.md

 ## Lists

+Standard Markdown syntax is used for both ordered (numbered) and unordered (bulleted) lists.

-Unordered can be marked up with either hyphen or asterisk:
+Unordered list items can be marked up using either asterisks “`*`” or hyphens “`-`” as list markers:

 <!-- Prevent Prettier from “fixing” mixed list items -->
 <!-- prettier-ignore-start -->